 “How might we use the nursery pickup areas to get parents and children to interact more on their way home?”

-The Innovation Team brought Etch Sprints on board to train and coach the team as they embarked on their first design sprint.
+The Innovation Team brought Etch on board to train and coach the team as they embarked on their first design thinking activity.